jcalixte/vue-pwa-asset-generator/README.md

 `vue-asset-generate -a logo.svg -o img`

-## I'm using the plugin for pwa where do I put my manifest json?
+## "Hey, I'm using the Vue plugin for pwa.
+Where do I put my manifest json?"

-You can configurate your pwa from the `vue.config.js` file.
+You can configure your PWA with the `vue.config.js` file.

-Here an example how you can merge the `manifest.json` created and your config file:
+Here an example of how you can merge the created `manifest.json` and your configuration file:

 ```js
 module.exports = {